I-M20/Cpp-projects/README.md

 - GCC: g++ -o numberguesser numberguesser.c++
 - Clangg: clangg++ -o numberguesser numberguesser.c++
 - MSVC: use the commands in line 12 and 13 depending on which compiler you have installed.
-- Once entered, type  " \\.'numberguesser.exe' " and the program should run.
+- When the program has been compiled, run it by typing - .\\'numberguesser.exe'